 Shift Toward Sustainable and Eco-Friendly Disinfectants

 The increasing focus on environmental sustainability presents a significant opportunity for the development and adoption of eco-friendly animal disinfectants.
-According to the European Commission, more than 26% of EU agricultural land was managed under organic farming practices in 2021, which confirms the commitment of Europe to reducing environmental impact.
+According to the European Commission, over 26% of EU agricultural land was managed under organic farming practices in 2021, reflecting the region's commitment to reducing environmental impact.
 This shift drives demand for biodegradable and non-toxic disinfectants that align with organic farming standards.
-Innovative solutions meeting EU environmental regulations are likely to gain market traction and enable manufacturers to cater to environmentally conscious consumers and industries, thereby contributing to the regional market expansion.
+Innovative solutions meeting EU environmental regulations are likely to gain market traction, enabling manufacturers to cater to environmentally conscious consumers and industries, thereby expanding their market share.

 Rising Demand for Livestock Products

 The growing demand for animal-derived products, including meat, dairy, and poultry, directly contributes to the expansion of the animal disinfectants market.
-According to the reports of Eurostat, EU meat production reached approximately 45 million tons in 2022, and poultry accounted for a significant share.
-This surge in livestock farming demands stringent hygiene practices to ensure animal health and prevent contamination, which is boosting the use of disinfectants.
+This surge in livestock farming necessitates stringent hygiene practices to ensure animal health and prevent contamination, boosting the use of disinfectants.
+In addition, the Food and Agriculture Organization emphasizes the importance of biosecurity measures in meeting the increasing demand for safe, high-quality animal products, providing substantial growth opportunities for market players.Top of Form

 MARKET CHALLENGES